Body of Lies (film): Plot

 Returning to Washington, D.C., Ferris devises a plan with Hoffman to find Al-Saleem.
 Assisted by Garland, a black ops technical expert, Ferris poses as a Dubai financier to incriminate Omar Sadiki, an innocent Jordanian architect, as a terrorist mastermind in hopes Al-Saleem will contact Sadiki.
-Invited back to Jordan by Salaam, Ferris feigns ignorance about Sadiki, sucessfully framing him as the instigator of a staged attack on Incirlik Air Base, and spends time with Aisha and her family.
+Invited back to Jordan by Salaam, Ferris feigns ignorance about Sadiki, successfully framing him as the instigator of a staged attack on Incirlik Air Base, and spends time with Aisha and her family.
 Ferris attempts to bring Sadiki in for his own safety, but Skip is nearly killed when Sadiki is captured by the real terrorists and brought to Al-Saleem.
 Sadiki denies any knowledge of the attack but reveals his connection to Ferris, and is killed.

-Discovering Aisha has been kidnapped, Ferris admits to Salaam that he fabricated Omar Sadiki's terrorist ties, but Salaam refuses to help.
+Discovering Aisha has been kidnapped, Ferris admits to Salaam he fabricated Sadiki's terrorist ties, but Salaam refuses to help.
 Ferris offers himself to Al-Saleem in exchange, with Hoffman monitoring by drone, but the terrorists create a cloud of dust and escape with Ferris in separate vehicles.
-Taken across the border to Syria, he is interrogated by Al-Saleem, who breaks two of his fingers with a hammer and leaves him to be executed on camera.
+Taken across the border to Ba'athist Syria, he is interrogated by Al-Saleem, who breaks two of his fingers with a hammer and leaves him to be executed on camera.
 Before Ferris can be beheaded, he is rescued by Salaam’s agents, and Al-Saleem is arrested.

-Salaam visits Ferris in the hospital, revealing that he faked Aisha's abduction and used Karami as a double-agent, orchestrating Ferris' capture to lead him to Al-Saleem.
+Salaam visits Ferris in the hospital, revealing he faked Aisha's abduction and used Karami as a double-agent, orchestrating Ferris's capture to lead him to Al-Saleem.
 Having lost the will to fight in this particular war, Ferris turns down a promotion from Hoffman and leaves the CIA, hoping to see Aisha again.